lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/11-Defining Schemas.md

 });
 ```

 In the case above we just have two fields, a string and a date.
-In the next sections we will show some of the other field types, validation, and other methods.
+In the next step we will show some of the other field types, validation, and other methods.